richtastic/ff/src/3DR/wiki/dense.md

 - drop worst [SAD?
 NCC?
 SIFT?] x export in format x import in format
+- REFINE LOCATION | ANGLE | SCALE
+	- doesn't appear to be using angles / scales anywhere

 DENSE MATCHING LIMITING
 x don't add point if SAD score is too different than neighbors x SHOULD HAVE A RANK

+- import prioritized on SAD score and on F line distances